UA-ResearchComputing-HPC/hpc-documentation/docs/resources/secure_hpc/index.md

 - [x] **Assignment to the Soteria VPN**

     Once you have completed your required training, the CRRSP team will notify you via email when you have been assigned access to the Soteria VPN.
-This VPN is an important part of our HIPAA compliance and differentiates Soteria usage from the standard HPC clusters. {==Soteria access cannot be established when not connected to the VPN==}.
-For VPN access, use: ```vpn.arizona.edu/soteria```.
+This VPN is an important part of our HIPAA compliance and differentiates Soteria usage from the standard HPC clusters. ==Soteria access cannot be established when not connected to the VPN==.
+For VPN access, use: `vpn.arizona.edu/soteria`.

     <img src="images/vpn_screenshot.jpg" title="Soteria VPN connection" width=400px style="box-shadow: 5px 5px 5px #999">